-Related Expertise: Business Transformation, People Strategy, Organizational Culture
+Related Expertise: Business Transformation, People Strategy, Culture and Change Management

 It is rare these days, as digital transformation sweeps the business landscape, to meet a business leader who hasn’t either recently led or been part of a transformation.
 Once a one-off event in response to an urgent need—a dire competitive threat, sagging performance, an overdue process overhaul, or a post-merger integration—transformation is now the new normal.
 In fact, it has become so commonplace that we have dubbed this the era of “always-on” transformation.